hylo-lang/hylo/README.md

 the use of an LLVM with assertions enabled such as [these](https://github.com/hylo-lang/llvm-build); otherwise it's much too easy to violate LLVM's preconditions without knowing it.
-This package's devcontainer (in the `.devcontainer` subdirectory) has assert-enabled LLVM builds preinstalled in `/opt/llvm-Debug` and `/opt/llvm-MinSizeRel`.
+This package's devcontainer (in the `.devcontainer` subdirectory) has an assert-enabled LLVM build preinstalled in `/opt/llvm-MinSizeRel`.
+Instructions to install a debug build are in a comment in `.devcontainer/Dockerfile`.

 *If* you want to build with the Swift Package Manager and you choose to get LLVM some other way, you'll need an installation with an